fbpx

 After another lull in the progression of OTEC, the pace picked up again in the 2000s as people became more concerned about climate change.
 At this point, the OTEC energy pioneers of the 1980s were coming to the end of their careers.
 They had spent decades testing how to create the most efficient cycle and permanent projects in Hawaii, Japan and South Korea had proven that, alongside wind and solar, OTEC can provide a viable, clean energy solution to help the world move away from diesel.
 Despite this, OTEC hasn’t yet been commercially successful.
 Most plans to upscale have struggled to secure funding.
 Huge 100-megawatt plants needed billions in investment to get off the ground and failed because they tried to grow too quickly.
 Global OTEC plans to change this.
 We have designed the first small-scale commercial Ocean Thermal Energy Conversion system to transform the energy landscape for tropical islands.

-OTec is viable in over a 100 territories around the globe
+OTec is viable in over 100 territories around the globe

 The OTEC technology is viable primarily in the tropical, equatorial regions of the world, where the year-round ocean temperature difference is at least 20 degrees Celsius.
 This area comprises over a hundred territories, with a resource estimated to be equivalent to more than 7 terawatts.

-Check our special feature to view all areas where OTEC works by clicking the button below:
+Check our special map feature to view all areas where OTEC works by clicking the button below: